 What Are Money Scripts?

-Money scripts are general beliefs about money that are often unconscious and learned during childhood or early adolescence.
+“Money scripts” is a popular, clinically based term for general beliefs about money that are often unconscious and learned in childhood or early adolescence.
+These categories of beliefs were created to help people with money problems seeking relief.
 Money scripts tend to be passed down through generations.
 These beliefs tend to be partial truths about money or those who have (or do not have) money.
-Money scripts are related to different financial outcomes.
-Money scripts are often measured in financial planning or coaching to understand how financial beliefs might impact a client’s ability to achieve money-related goals.
+Beliefs are related to different financial outcomes.
+Money beliefs are often measured in financial planning or coaching to understand how financial beliefs might impact a client’s ability to achieve money-related goals.

 Money Avoidance